caprica/vlcj/README.md

 If you are looking for a stable combination of vlcj and VLC then switch to the [vlcj-4.x branch](https://github.com/caprica/vlcj/tree/vlcj-4.x) instead.

+This is a version of the master branch (5.0.0) vlcj, but retaining compatibility with Java 1.8.

 vlcj
 ====